opencybersecurityalliance/kestrel-lang/docs/tutorial.rst

 Option 1: Sysmon + Elasticsearch
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-`Sysmon`_ is a popular host monitor, but it is not a full monitoring stack, meaning that it does not store data or handle queries.
-To create the queryable stack for Kestrel, set up an `Elasticsearch`_ instance to store the monitored data.
+`Sysmon`_ is a popular host monitor, but it is not a full monitoring stack---it does not store data or handle queries.
+To create the queryable data source for Kestrel, set up an `Elasticsearch`_ instance to store the monitored data.

-1. Install Sysmon on a host to monitor it.
+1. Install Sysmon on a host to monitor its system activities.

-2. Install Elasticsearch somewhere that is reachable by both the monitored host and the hunter's machine where Kestrel and STIX-Shifter are running.
+2. Install Elasticsearch somewhere that is reachable by both the monitored host and the hunter's machine where Kestrel and STIX-shifter are running.

 3. Set up Sysmon ingestion into Elasticsearch, for example, wtih `Logstash`_.